Two months ago, I hopped on a plane bound for Incheon to start a new job teaching English in South Korea.

 The first thing I did after I decided to pursue teaching English in South Korea was enroll in a TESL certification course.
 TESL stands for ‘Teaching English as a Second Language’.
 You may also have seen TEFL or TESOL courses advertised: those stand for ‘Teaching English as a Foreign Language’ and ‘Teaching English to Speakers of Other Languages’.
 In my experience, they are fairly interchangeable – most employers in South Korea will accept any of the above certifications.
 TESL, TESOL, or TEFL course hours are completed online, in a classroom, or both.

 Looking to Get TEFL Certified?
 Just a Pack readers can get a 35% discount with MyTEFL.
-Click below and use the discount code.
+Click below or above and use the discount code.

 Step 2: Research What’s Out There